wyager/smap/README.md

 ### Approximate mode

-If you're processing lots of lines and running up against memory limits, you can use the `--approximate` option to keep track of a 64-bit hash of each line instead of the entire line.
+If you're processing lots of lines and running up against memory limits, you can use the `--approximate` or `-a` option to keep track of a 64-bit hash of each line instead of the entire line.
+You can also use `--approx-with-key` or `-k` if you want to specify the SipHash key.